the French flag

 What are the consequences of this theory?

-They are of great importance.
+They are far-reaching.

 First Consequence: Space and Time